|Part of a series of articles on the|

 - Cabenuva is approved by FDA as cabotegravir extended-release injectable nano-suspension, plus rilpivirine extended-release injectable nano-suspension.
 It is indicated as a complete regimen for the treatment of HIV-1 infection in adults to replace the current antiretroviral regimen in those who are virologically suppressed (HIV-1 RNA less than 50 copies per mL) on a stable antiretroviral regimen with no history of treatment failure and with no known or suspected resistance to either cabotegravir or rilpivirine.
 This is the first FDA-approved injectable, complete regimen for HIV-1 infected adults that is administered once a month.

 The size of nanoparticles for clinical application spans from 5 to 200 nanometers.
 Size is a major determinant in nanoparticle disposition which allows them to preferentially accumulate in solid tumor sites, which is characterized by an enhanced blood capillary permeability and reduced lymphatic drainage.
-However, particle targeting the tumors results in average in just 2% of the dose [ref].
+However, a recent review collated all the data and concluded that less than 2% of the dose gets into the solid tumor, prompting further research on delivery optimization, such as alternative routes of administration or better reformulation and new excipients.
 Deliver of drugs to the site instead of off-target organs is one of the most attractive features, but further research needs to be done in including in the mix tumor micro-environment and other particle properties, such as nanoparticle shape and charge.
 Nonetheless, nanoformulation of toxic chemo agents will harness limitations from typical chemotherapy that include drug resistance, lack of selectivity, and lack of solubility.